sdevalapurkar/typescript-time/README.md

 yarn start
 ```
 Note: It may ask you to run on a different port if you already have something running on port 3000

+## Practice

+- To see some common examples of errors that typescript can help catch, check out the examples directory.

+- For the practice exercise and the instructions, checkout the `practice` branch by running `git checkout practice` and look at the `README.md` file.